NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

  `CTRL_REG1_G` (Section 7.12), `CTRL_REG2_G` (Section 7.13), and `CTRL_REG3_G` (Section 7.14).
 Control the filters on the gyroscope.  you want to let as much of the high-frequency signal from the gyroscope through as possible.
 Figure 28 shows the data path for the gyroscope measurements.

+#### Adjust for Offsets

+When your FCB is still and level, it will probably not return zero pitch and zero pitch rate.
+When your FCB starts up (or maybe when you arm it) it should check the values coming from the IMU to see what offsets you are measuring.
+You should correct for these offsets so that the measured values are correct.

 #### Coding Conventions

 You can do all this tuning in a function similar to `setupSensor()` from the IMU example program.
 The example configures the IMU for all the values described above.
 Make sure you understand how it is working before you proceed.